Achilles: Birth and early years

+Physical description

+In Homer's Iliad, Achilles is portrayed as tall and striking, with strength and looks that were unmatched among the Greek warriors.
+Homer describes him as having long hair or a mane (χαίτη).
+Along with some other characters, his hair is described with the word xanthḗ (ξανθή), which meant 'yellow' and was used for light hair, including blond, brown, tawny (light brown) and auburn.
+A later Latin account, probably from the fifth century CE, falsely attributed to Dares Phrygius described Achilles as having "... a large chest, a fine mouth, and powerfully formed arms and legs.
+His head was covered with long wavy chestnut-colored hair (capillo myrteo, color of myrtus bark or myrrh).
+Though mild in manner, he was very fierce in battle.
+His face showed the joy of a man richly endowed."

 Hidden on Skyros

 Some post-Homeric sources claim that in order to keep Achilles safe from the war, Thetis (or, in some versions, Peleus) hid the young man dressed as a princess or at least a girl at the court of Lycomedes, king of Skyros.

-There, Achilles, properly disguised, lived among Lycomedes' daughters, perhaps under the name "Pyrrha" (the red-haired girl), Cercysera or Aissa ("swift").
-With Lycomedes' daughter Deidamia, whom in the account of Statius he raped, Achilles there fathered two sons, Neoptolemus (also called Pyrrhus, after his father's possible alias) and Oneiros.
-According to this story, Odysseus learned from the prophet Calchas that the Achaeans would be unable to capture Troy without Achilles' aid.
-Odysseus went to Skyros in the guise of a peddler selling women's clothes and jewellery and placed a shield and spear among his goods.
+There, Achilles, properly disguised, lived among Lycomedes's daughters, perhaps under the name "Pyrrha" (the red-haired girl), Cercysera or Aissa ("swift").
+With Lycomedes's daughter Deidamia, with whom he had begun a relationship, Achilles there fathered two sons, Neoptolemus (also called Pyrrhus, after his father's possible alias) and Oneiros.
+According to this story, Odysseus learned from the prophet Calchas that the Achaeans would be unable to capture Troy without Achilles's aid.
+Odysseus went to Skyros in the guise of a pedlar selling women's clothes and jewellery and placed a shield and spear among his goods.
 When Achilles instantly took up the spear, Odysseus saw through his disguise and convinced him to join the Greek campaign.
-In another version of the story, Odysseus arranged for a trumpet alarm to be sounded while he was with Lycomedes' women.
+In another version of the story, Odysseus arranged for a trumpet alarm to be sounded while he was with Lycomedes's women.
 While the women fled in panic, Achilles prepared to defend the court, thus giving his identity away.